 The NFDI FAIRmat consortium is focused on building a research data management solution in the areas of condensed-matter physics and the chemical physics of solids.
 This work includes the implementation and community building around various extensions to NeXus.
 Here comprehensive domain-level ontologies NXem for electron microscopy and NXapm for atom probe tomography adopt the EM Glossary terminology via domain-specific application definitions and base classes.

-The Helmholtz Joint Lab MDMC focuses on correlative characterization & advanced image analysis, and develops application-level metadata schemas for different techniques, including Transmission and Scanning Electron Microscopy in which EM Glossary terminology is referenced.
+The Joint Lab Helmholtz Model and Data Driven Materials Characterization (Helmholtz-MDMC) focuses on correlative characterization & advanced image analysis, and develops application-level metadata schemas for Transmission and Scanning Electron Microscopy in which EM Glossary terminology is referenced.

 NFDI MatWerk develops application-level metadata in collaborative Infrastructure Use Cases and Participants Projects - such as PP13: Tomography and Microstructure based modelling - that align to EM Glossary terminology.